apioo/psx/doc/concept/api_versioning.rst

 Motivation
 ----------

-If your API has consumers they rely on an specific request/response format.
+If your API has consumers they rely on a specific request/response format.
 If this format changes they probably wont work anymore.
 In order to be able to make changes to an API you have to give the consumers the chance to upgrade there code to the new format.
 This is where versioning comes into play.
-Each consumer specifies an specific version when requesting the API.
+Each consumer specifies a specific version when requesting the API.
 If you want to change the API format you have to create a new version and deprecate the old one.
-You should communicate to your users that the API will be deprecated in an specific timeframe so that they can smoothly transition to the new version
+You should communicate to your users that the API will be deprecated in a specific timeframe so that they can smoothly transition to the new version

 Url versioning